tausif1337/rickandmorty-graphql/README.md

 - ✅ React Native components
 - ✅ GraphQL queries with Apollo Client
 - ✅ Global state management with Context API
-- ✅ User interactions (search, favorites, pagination)
+- ✅ User interactions (pagination)
 - ✅ Loading and error states
 - ✅ TypeScript for type safety
+- ✅ Apollo reactive variables for state management

 Everything is explained in simple terms with lots of comments.
 Happy coding! 🚀